Veikkosuhonen/astro_stacking/README.md

 It is clear that our alignment method is only partially successfull.
 For the main dataset, it manages to align the central region of the images fairly well but regions further from the center leave clear star trails.

 A few different alignment methods were tried during this study.
 First, the gradient descent -based Matlab `imregister` with mse cost function was tested, but it performed very poorly.
 We speculated that this was due to the optimized not finding any gradient between the very sparse images of stars, so the alignment was attempted with heavily blurred images.
 This yielded partial success but still often resulted in very large errors.
-Next, the `imregcorr`, which uses phase correlation to find a good transform, was tested and it managed to perform well with the blurred alignment images on some datasets but very poorly on most.
+Next, the `imregcorr` function was tested.
+It uses phase correlation, which can estimate the translation between images through cross-correlation in the frequency domain (Phase correlation, Wikipedia).
+As phase correlation does not consider rotation, it seems like a poor candidate as an alignment algorithm, but we had partial success on some datasets where the centre of rotation was far outside the image and could combine it with `imregister` for better results.

 Image alignment based on star location information is clearly the de facto method in astrophotography, and the methods such as that presented in Beroiz et al 2020 are very robust.
+This is why we eventually also settled on using the star locations with `fitgeotform2d` to perform alignment.
 In our method, we identify the main issues causing poor aligmnent to be the reference star registration algorithm possibly in tandem with the geometric transformation inferring using `fitgeotform2d`.
 The accuracy of the star registration can be poor due to the method simply scanning pixels linearly and finding the first bright pixel of a star instead of trying to find the actual star center.
 In addition, the method finds more reference stars near the center, as the stars near the edges are often not present in each image due to rotation, missing out on some potentially useful alignment information. `fitgeotform2d` also is not ideal for our setup, as it includes scaling in the transformation, which is not useful in our datasets as the magnification is constant.

 The hot pixel noise reduction method used in the study is quite successfull in removing the hot pixels from the image.
 It's main problem is that its parameters must be tuned for each dataset individually.
 If the noise threshold is set too high, a lot of hot pixels may be visible as "noise-trails" in the resulting image.
 If the noise threshold is too low, the noise reduction may produce a lot of "holes" in the resulting image and eat into the signal.